PruvoNet/loopback-getting-started/README.md

 }
 ```

-Now copy the sample angular client from thi repo to the client directoy in your project.
+Now copy the sample angular client from the repo to the client directoy in your project.

 Restart the server and open http://localhost:3000
 You will see the site but it is not responsive.
 The reason is that we need to setup the communication between the UI and the API we have set.